iOliverNguyen/min-require/README.md

 ## Using with Gulp

 This library was originally created for working with [gulp-wrap-require](https://github.com/ng-vu/gulp-wrap-require).
-You can find the more complete example here: [mithril-boilerplate](https://github.com/ng-vu/mithril-boilerplate).
+You can find the more completed example here: [mithril-boilerplate](https://github.com/ng-vu/mithril-boilerplate).

 Sample **gulpfile.js**: